GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/1- Data  Science Blog Post/README.md

 # File Description

-1. Folder **input**, where you can find the dataset used for solving the problem.
+1.Folder **input**, where you can find the dataset used for solving the problem.
 Also, you can find the dataset on [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).<br />

 2.**Jupyter Notebook**, where you can see the code.<br />